bkungfoo/covid19_models/INSTALL.md

 # Data collection and preprocessing

 Run the following inside your bash shell to download and format data for notebook use.
 Note that the first time running this command may take a few minutes, but successive commands do incremental updates on only the newest dates available.
+In order to ensure you have up to date data, make sure to run this EVERY TIME before working with notebooks!

 ```
 sh update_data.sh